“Sometimes letting things go is an act of far greater power than defending or hanging on.” – Eckhart Tolle.

 - false stories we keep telling ourselves.

 The list could go on.
 We are individual; we all have issues that we are dealing with or have dealt with at some point.
 How and when we deal with them will be different for each of us.
-Try the activity below by @rockinruksi it helps identify the things in your live that you need to release and let go of.
+Try the activity below by @rockinruksi it helps identify the things in your life that you need to release and let go of.
 Fill in the balloons with things you want to release.

 Why letting go can be so hard